Atlas Runa

 How to Use This List

 The learner podcasts are where you build your floor.
 The native podcasts are where you find your ceiling.
-Use them in the same week, not in sequence — the contrast accelerates calibration.
+Use them in the same week, not in sequence — the contrast accelerates listening comprehension.
 Your brain will start to hear the gap between "made for learners" and "made for Japan" close, episode by episode, over months.

 That process — confusing, then gradually less confusing, then suddenly natural — is exactly what language acquisition research describes as the path through the intermediate plateau.
 Podcasts won't shortcut it.
 But the right ones, listened to consistently, make it shorter.